bhumikachawlagit/Lifestyle-changes-of-humans-in-pandemic/README.md

 # Lifestyle-changes-of-humans-in-pandemic
 This repository has been created to analyse the changes in the lifestyle of humans during pandemic.

+#Objective:
+To find whether there has been a significant change in the lifestyle of humans

 #The following questions were asked in the survey: